 From 2020 until March 2022, Kershaw served as Commissioner of the state’s Department of Transitional Assistance (DTA), which provides food and economic assistance to one in seven residents of the Commonwealth through the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF) and other federal and state programs.
 During the COVID-19 pandemic, Commissioner Kershaw also served as a co-chair of the Massachusetts COVID-19 Command Center’s Food Security Task Force throughout the pandemic.
 Prior to her appointment as Commissioner, Kershaw served as Associate Commissioner for Economic Assistance and Employment at DTA.
 In this role, Kershaw coordinated the Department’s workforce development strategy and served as the primary liaison to the statewide, multi-Secretariat effort to implement the Federal Workforce Innovations and Opportunity (WIOA) Act.

 Prior to DTA, Kershaw held various policy leadership roles at the Department of Children and Families (DCF), the State’s child welfare agency.
 At DCF, Kershaw was responsible for several initiatives to promote family and child safety and well-being.

-Kershaw currently serves on the American Public Human Services Association’s National Advisory Committee for State and Federal Systems Alignment to Improve Whole Family Approaches and US DHHS Administration for Children and Families’ Office of Planning Research and Evaluation Technical Working Group on Self Sufficiency.
+Kershaw currently serves on the American Public Human Services Association’s National Advisory Committee for State and Federal Systems Alignment to Improve Whole Family Approaches.

 Commissioner Kershaw has a Bachelor of Arts from Williams College and a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 She currently lives in Brookline, Massachusetts with her two sons.